curso-r/livro-material/07-manipulacao.Rmd

 Esta seção trata do tema *manipulação de dados*.
 Trata-se de uma tarefa dolorosa e demorada, tomando muitas vezes a maior parte do tempo de uma análise de dados.
 Apesar de negligenciada pela Estatística, essa etapa é essencial para o sucesso da análise.

-> "(...)
-The fact that data science exists as a field is a colossal failure of statistics.
+*The fact that data science exists as a field is a colossal failure of statistics.
 To me, what I do is what statistics is all about.
 It is gaining insight from data using modelling and visualization.
-Data munging and manipulation is hard and statistics has just said that’s not our domain." --- Hadley Wickham
+Data munging and manipulation is hard and statistics has just said that’s not our domain.* --- Hadley Wickham

 Usualmente, o cientista de dados parte de uma base "crua" e a transforma até obter uma base de dados analítica, que, a menos de transformações simples, está preparada para gerar tabelas descritivas e gráficos e alimentar modelos.